 Sunscreen should be used everyday, even in the winter.
 There are many sunscreens to choose from.
 Experts recommend using a sunscreen that protects against UVA and UVB rays, as both cause skin damage and can lead to cancer.
+These products are labeled "broad spectrum".
 There are two different forms of sunscreen; physical and chemical:

 - Physical sunscreens contain large particulate substances such as titanium dioxide, zinc oxide, talc, kaolin, ferric chloride, ichthamnol (Ichthyol), and various colored clays, which act to reflect and scatter both visible and UV light.
 These sunscreens protect from UVA and UVB rays (called "broad spectrum sunscreens); however, they do have qualities that users may find unappealing, such as appearing white or colored when applied, a tendency to stain clothing, and comedogenesis (obstruction of skin follicles, leading to blackheads & acne).